idiap/bob/doc/CodeBaseOverview.rst

 Code Base Overview
 ------------------

-|project| code base is subdivided in packages.
+|project| code base is subdivided into packages.
 Each package may depend on other
 packages to work properly or on external software.
 There is no notion of layering in the software structure. |project| is actually composed of a number of re-usable components that can be deployed either separately or jointly